kestra-io/docs/content/docs/15.how-to-guides/api.md

     message: "{{ inputs.greeting }}"
 ```

-As our input has a default value, we can execute it by simply making a POST request like below:
+As our input has a default value, we can execute it by simply making a [POST request](https://kestra.io/docs/api-reference/open-source#post-/api/v1/flows) `/api/v1/flows` like below:

 ```bash
 curl -X POST \